 A lot of various factors influence the deliverability of your emails, and the most important factor is how many people marked your email as SPAM vs. those who have replied or opened and Growbots can't influence that - only making sure you're sending relevant content to relevant people can.

 Keep your engagement rate as high as possible, keep the emailing list clean by deleting inactive recipients and using segmentation (different campaigns for different target groups!), send relevant content, so that the unsubscribing rate isn’t high.
 This way you will avoid people flagging you as a SPAM sender!

 4. What is a Sender Score?

-Sender score is the sender reputation.
+The sender score is the sender's reputation.
 The main things that impacted it are SPAM traps and filtered messages (sent to SPAM or blocked).
 The higher the sender score, the better for deliverability.
-However, a high sender score doesn’t guarantee the Inbox placement, as it’s only the tool for allowing or rejecting email.
+However, a high sender score doesn’t guarantee the Inbox placement, as it’s only the tool for allowing or rejecting the email.
 What is more important is the reputation of the sending domain and the sending IP address with the particular mailbox provider.

 The indices used to calculate the sender score are:

 If you want to find out more about the sender's score and its meaning, we recommend checking this article.

 5. Why do my emails get sent from different IP addresses?

 If you can see in your test results different IP addresses it means you have a shared IP.
 This is because your email provider uses shared IP addresses.
 A shared IP address is a domain that is used by multiple senders.
 Nowadays the majority of email providers such as Google or Outlook use it.

 Can I get a private IP address?